 1066 And The Norman Conquest

 1066 was a momentous year for England.
-The death of the elderly English king, Edward the Confessor, on 5 January set off a chain of events that would lead, ten months later, to the Battle of Hastings.
+The death of the elderly English king, Edward the Confessor, on 5 January set off a chain of events that would lead, on 14 October, to the Battle of Hastings.
 In the years that followed, the Normans had a profound impact on the country they had conquered.

-In 2016, 950 years after the battle, discover more about the battle itself and its impact, find out what events we’re putting on across England to commemorate 1066, and explore some of the spectacular castles and great abbeys the Normans built across the land.
+Discover more here about the Battle of Hastings itself and its consequences, and find out where you can see some of the spectacular castles and great abbeys the Normans built across the land.